Google Doodle celebrates ‘the great conjunction’ of Jupiter and Saturn

-In collaboration with NASA, Google on Monday (December 21) showcased the winter solstice in the Northern Hemisphere in a doodle.
+Winter Solstice Great Conjunction: In collaboration with NASA, Google on Monday (December 21) showcased the winter solstice great conjunction in the Northern Hemisphere in a doodle.

 On Monday, as the Northern Hemisphere marks the beginning of winter, we’re also being treated to a rare and spectacular sight in the sky: the great conjunction.
 The great conjunction is a visual overlap of Saturn and Jupiter, our solar system’s two biggest planets, in the night sky.
 The planets will nearly overlap to form a “double planet,” an event that hasn’t been easily visible since the Middle Ages — almost 800 years ago.
 The celestial phenomenon can be witnessed from anywhere around the globe!